 Out and back is also an option.
 Many groups and families will start at Sisters and bike up to the pass, have a long break at the observatory's parking area, and then zoom back to Sisters.
 The route up from Belknap Hot Springs (or one of the parking areas along the way up), is longer and steeper but you are traveling through a cool Cascadian forest, which slightly offsets the difficulty of the climb.

 Whichever route you follow, you are on Highway 242 the entire way so there is no getting lost.
-Insure you take a bike tool, patch kit, pump, and plenty of food and water.
+Make sure to pack a bike tool, patch kit, pump, and plenty of food and water.
 The pass has no running water and if the road is closed to vehicles, any flat or bike problem could mean a long walk.
 Also, there is frequently still debris on the road before it opens to cars.
-Gravel, downed tree limbs, and even a possible bit of snow.
-On the winding roads, it behooves you to take it a bit slower than normal.
+Gravel, downed tree limbs, and even snow will exist.
+While descending the winding roads, it behooves you to take it a bit slower than normal.